AJFarmar/haskell-polyvariadic/README.md

 Examples of polyvariadic functions in Haskell.

 ## What are polyvariadic functions?
-Polyvariadic functions are functions which can take variable numbers of arguments.
-In most programming languages this is trivial.
+Polyvariadic functions are functions which can take variable numbers of arguments, such as C's famous `printf` function, or the list construction function in many languages.

+In most programming languages it is trivial to implement polyvariadic functions.
 Take this example in Python:

 ```python
 def sum_args(*all):